 "DISQUALIFIED STOCK" means any Capital Stock that, by its terms, or by the terms of any security into which it is convertible, or for which it is exchangeable, in each case at the option of the holder thereof, or upon the happening of any event, matures or is mandatorily redeemable, under a sinking fund obligation or otherwise, or redeemable at the option of the holder thereof, in whole or in part, on or prior to the date that is 91 days after the date on which the new preferred stock or the subordinated exchange debentures mature, as applicable.
-Notwithstanding the preceding sentence, any Capital Stock that would constitute Disqualified Stock solely because the holders thereof have the right to require PCA to repurchase the Capital Stock upon the occurrence of a change of control or an asset sale shall not constitute Disqualified Stock if the terms of the Capital Stock provide that PCA may not repurchase or redeem any Capital Stock under the provisions unless the repurchase or redeem any Capital Stock under the provisions unless the repurchase or redemption complies with the covenant described above under the capiton "-Covenants-Restricted Payments" in the section "-New Preferred Stock" or "-Subordinated Exchange Debentures," as applicable.
-The new preferred Stock for purposes of the certificate of designation and the subordinated exchange debentures indenture.
+Notwithstanding the preceding sentence, any Capital Stock that would constitute Disqualified Stock solely because the holders thereof have the right to require PCA to repurchase the Capital Stock upon the occurrence of a change of control or an asset sale shall not constitute Disqualified Stock if the terms of the Capital Stock provide that PCA may not repurchase or redeem any Capital Stock under the provisions unless the repurchase or redemption complies with the covenant described above under the caption "-Covenants-Restricted Payments" in the section "-New Preferred Stock" or "-Subordinated Exchange Debentures," as applicable.
+The new preferred Stock or "-Subordinated Exchange Debentures," as applicable.
+The new preferred stock as in effect on the Issue Date will not constitute Disqualified Stock for purposes of the certificate of designation and the subordinated exchange debentures indenture.